Square Rods - Square Feet Converter

-Convert between square rods and square feet ( and ft2) using this area conversion tool.
+Convert between square rods and square feet using this area conversion tool.
 This converter is part of the full area converter.
 Simply choose whether you want to convert square rods to square feet or square feet to square rods, enter a value and click the 'convert' button.
-Default rounding is set to a maximum of 14 decimal places.
+Reference charts are available down the page.

 Please see the full disclaimer for more information.

-You may be wondering how many square rods there are in x square feet.
+How many square rods are there in 1 square foot?

 What is a square foot?